Azhar-Mughal/recipely/README.md

-# recipely
+# recipely - Made with Flutter 🩵

-Recipely is a food recipe app developed with Flutter 🩵
+Recipely is a demonstration of food recipe app🩵

 **Live Preview**